taovv/taovv.github.io/index.md

 Guilin University of Electronic Technology (GUET) in 2020.

-My research interests are in Computer Vision, including but not limited to _Medical Image Segmentation / Semantic Segmentation / Semi-supervised Learning / Self-supervised Learning_.
+My research interests are in Computer Vision, including but not limited to:

+_Medical Image Segmentation / Semantic Segmentation / Semi-supervised Learning / Self-supervised Learning_.
 <br>

 ## News